waysignal/catmodel_glossary/glossary.md

 involves case by case review for any resinsurance transaction. the facultative contract agreement does not place either party under obligation, obligation will be handled under a different contract.
 ##### Treaty resinsurance
 a contract where risks that fall under pre-agreed guidelines are automatically ceded and accepted
+##### Proportional agreements
+e.g. quota shares and surplus share arrangements quota share is on fixed percentage of policy limit basis. the retrocedant reduces its unearned premium reserves and gains in surplus (from retrocessionaire) through a commission; is surpluse bc reduction is larger than commission. insurer does not have to keep as much capital reserved.